 Now with minimum wage potentially on the table, I mean, it didn't make it through the stimulus spending bill, but you saw it if you've been paying attention to the news.
 It was in there until the very end, and then it got jettisoned out.
 I mean, it's on the way.
 A national increase in minimum wage is on the way, and it's coming.
 It ain't going to be too long until it happens.
 And so, I think a lot of that is causing sellers to maybe think about their futures.

 I was talking with a KFC franchisee up in the Midwest, maybe two or three weeks ago.
-I started my career in this business really with working for KFC corporate and Yum!
+I started my career in this business really by working for KFC corporate and Yum!
 Brands.
 And so, I know all these smaller franchisees.
 Just known them over the years.
-This guy just maybe owned five or six stores, and he goes, "Rick, I'm 60, some odd years old, and now I'm having to go into my stores and work as a cook again, because I don't have enough labor to staff the demand and I can't find the people who want to work for me."
+This guy just may be owned five or six stores, and he goes, "Rick, I'm 60, some odd years old, and now I'm having to go into my stores and work as a cook again because I don't have enough labor to staff the demand and I can't find the people who want to work for me."

 Another trend that's happening is a bigger trend of off-market deals.
 Now, I would say just out of a simple example, typically, in a given year, heck, I don't know, probably 90% of the deals that we do are fully marketed to some group of franchisees.
 If we're selling someone's business or private equity groups, or family offices, there's just a broad distribution.

 I don't know if our competitors and other people who do this are seeing the same phenomenon, but we certainly are.
 It's interesting that that's a new phenomenon coming out of COVID.
 I don't know exactly why.
-My guess is there are some of the bigger buyers who maybe are sitting on their hands and aren't aggressively participating in M and A right now because it is so up and down and it's a little bit unpredictable with so much increase in sales and cashflow.
+My guess is there are some of the bigger buyers who maybe are sitting on their hands and aren't aggressively participating in M&A right now because it is so up and down and it's a little bit unpredictable with so much increase in sales and cash flow.

 But what buyers need to understand is if you come to the table in a market like this, where there's a lot of competition for deals, and you're just going to have done no homework with the brand on a deal that you're trying to buy...
 Let's just say it's a 50-unit Pizza Hut business, and you have no communication with the corporate office at Pizza Hut.
 And you really haven't put any time into the thesis of Pizza Hut.
 You're just making an offer or looking at deals.